ManuelRuizF/Cryptocurrencies/README.md

 We don't know what would be the output of the analysis so we are using unsupervised machine learning to identify clusters of the cryptocurrencies.
 We produced the elbow curve below using the K-Means method iterating on k values from 1 to 10.
 - The best k value appears to be 4 so we would conclude on an output of 4 clusters to categorize the crytocurrencies.

+## Summary
+We have identified the classification of 532 cryptocurrencies based on similarities of their features.
+Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.